kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md

 \(b\) In responding to requests from individuals for accommodations under this subpart, you must comply with FAA and applicable foreign government safety requirements, including those pertaining to exit seating (see 14 CFR 121.585 and 135.129).

-\(c\) If a passenger's disability results in involuntary active behavior that would result in the person properly being refused transportation under §382.19, and the passenger could be transported safely if seated in another location, you must offer to let the passenger sit in that location as an alternative to being refused transportation.
+\(c\) If a passenger's disability results in involuntary active behavior that would result in the person properly being refused transportation under [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.19   May carriers refuse to provide transportation on the basis of disability?|§382.19]], and the passenger could be transported safely if seated in another location, you must offer to let the passenger sit in that location as an alternative to being refused transportation.

-\(d\) If you have already provided a seat to a passenger with a disability to furnish an accommodation required by this subpart, you must not (except in the circumstance described in §382.85(a)(2)(ii)) reassign that passenger to another seat in response to a [[Volume 3/G Air carriers and operators for compensation or hire  certification and operations/0121 Operating requirements  domestic, flag, and supplemental operations.md#§121.585   Exit seating.|14 CFR 121.585]]uest from another passenger with a disability, without the first passenger's consent.
+\(d\) If you have already provided a seat to a passenger with a disability to furnish an accommodation required by this subpart, you must not (except in the circumstance described in [[Volume 4/D Special regulations/0382 Nondiscrimination on the basis of disability in air travel.md#§382.85   What seating accommodations must carriers make to passengers in circumstances not covered by §382.81 (a) through (d)?|§382.85]](a)(2)(ii)) reassign that passenger to another seat in response to a subsequent request from another passenger with a disability, without the first passenger's consent.

 \(e\) You must never deny transportation to any passenger in order to provide accommodations required by this subpart.